 Martin is the head of the German labour & employment team and advises national and international companies on all aspects of individual and collective employment and labour law.
 His main practice comprises advising employers in the drafting of employment contracts, including post contractual non-competition clauses, on restructurings and transfer of undertakings as well as on mass redundancies.
 His expertise includes matters of enforced redundancy and dismissals due to operational reasons, conduct or illness.
 Martin advises regularly in the context of post transactional labour and employment issues in M&A.

-He is also experienced in advising on pension schemes, incentive plans and Employee Stock Options (ESO).
-Moreover, his work includes the representation of companies in complex matters that involve German works councils such as reconciliation of interests, social plans, and tariff agreements.
-Martin works regularly with the firm’s lawyers focused on global mobility for key international clients.
+He is also experienced in advising on pension schemes, incentive plans and Employee Stock Options (ESOP).
+Moreover, his work includes the representation of companies in complex matters that involve German works councils such as reconciliations of interests and social plans, as well as other matters with employee representation bodies, such as negotiating tariff agreements.

 Martin is a specialised attorney for Labour Law and represents employers before labour courts.

 - Advising an international research institute on all questions of international staff deployment.

 - Advising a US health information technology company in the context and aftermath of a transaction with regard to labour law, reconciliation of interests and social plan negotiations.

 - Employment law advice and legal representation of a supra-regional operator of hospitals, care facilities and medical care centres.

 - Labour law advice to a pan-European food company on co-determination and compliance issues.

 - Auf sicheren Kanälen (Whistleblo-wing)– Personalwirtschaft 08/2021

 - Arbeitsrecht nach dem Brexit – was Unternehmen wissen müssen – Haufe 04/2021 (Lüderitz/Harrop)